psrenergy/PSRIO-scripts/docs/expressions.md

 ## Unary Expressions

-PSRIO provides four unary operators that only receive one expression and do not modifies any dimension (stages, blocks, scenarios, and agents).
-The unary minus maps the data values to their additive inverses; the absolute value is the non-negative value of the data without regard to its sign; the round method rounds the data to the specified number of digits after the decimal place; the convert method determines the unit of the data.
+PSRIO provides four unary operators that only receive one expression and does not modify any dimension (stages, blocks, scenarios, or agents).
+The unary minus maps the data values to their additive inverses; the absolute value is the non-negative value of the data without regard to its sign; the round method rounds the data to the specified number of digits after the decimal separator; the convert method determines the unit of the data.

 <br/>